Fogarty Fellowship FAQ

 Who is Eligible to Apply?

 Any UMN post-doctoral or doctoral student is eligible to apply.
-The program has had Fellows from various colleges and schools, including the Medical School, School of Public Health and School of Nursing.
+The program has had Fellows from various colleges and schools, including the Medical School, School of Public Health, College of Veterinary Medicine, and School of Nursing.

-The program recruits students who are serious about research and pursuing a career in academia; it’s recommended, though not required, that applicants already have experience in global health research settings.
+The program recruits students who are serious about research and pursuing a career in academia; it’s recommended, though not required, that applicants already have experience in global health research.

 When Does the Program Take Place?